 At the DSA convention, one of the chief responsibilities of delegates will be making decisions about the structure of the national organization and its leadership.
 One task will be discussing and making changes to address DSA’s very real political, structural, and organizational challenges.

 Some of these challenges are the natural result of growth — at times the organization’s level of activity has gone far beyond the organization’s minuscule staff’s capacity to coordinate (or even to follow) this work.
-More concerning is the gap between DSA’s national leadership body, the National Political Committee, and the organization’s activist core (to say nothing of the tens of thousands of DSA members outside that activist core).
-It can be difficult for members to feel like they have a say in the decisions made by a sixteen-person body.
+More concerning is the gap between DSA’s national leadership body, the National Political Committee (NPC), and the organization’s activist core (to say nothing of the tens of thousands of DSA members outside that activist core).
+It can be difficult for members to feel like they have a say in the decisions made by a 16-person body.

 However, the proposal demands too many organizational resources at a time when our attention should be focused on major national campaigns and introduces too many unknowns and variables to be a solution that members ought to support.